Manage Virtual Machines

 Note

-We improved the way to manage virtual machines for new Windows and Red Hat templates.
-For the older templates, however, the older way to manage the virtual machines remains.
-As older and newer templates will co-exist for some time, we keep in this user guide for now the description about how to manage the older templates and add the suffix '(for newer templates)' for the management of the newer templates.
+We improved the way to manage virtual machines for new Microsoft Windows Server and Red Hat Enterprise Linux blueprints.
+For the older blueprints, however, the older way to manage the virtual machines remains.
+As older and newer blueprints will co-exist for some time, we keep in this user guide for now the description about how to manage the older blueprints and add the suffix '(for newer blueprints)' for the management of the newer blueprints.

 Manage a virtual machine

-This section applies to the management of a Virtual Machine which is created from an older template.
-Some of the older templates are:
+This section applies to the management of a Virtual Machine which is created from an older blueprint.
+Some of the older blueprints are:

 Users have the opportunity to order a virtual machine (VM) via the portal and subsequently edit it.
 Before a virtual machine can be created, it must be ensured that a network already exists.